Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 Online Zoo Amphibian Links

+Like reptiles, birds hatch from eggs.
 Scientists now believe that birds are the living descendants of dinosaurs.
-Birds have wings and feathers, and hatch from eggs.

 Birds are found on every continent on Earth.
 The smallest bird is the bee hummingbird, the largest is the ostrich.